philterd/philter/docs/docs/monitoring_and_logging.md

 Philter exposes operational metrics in [Prometheus](https://prometheus.io/) format.
 A monitoring stack (for example, Prometheus for collection and Grafana for visualization) scrapes these metrics and is responsible for storing, retaining, and visualizing them.
 Philter itself does not store metrics history.

-> Prior to Philter 4.0, usage metrics were stored in OpenSearch and shown in an in-application Metrics dashboard.
-Both have been removed in favor of Prometheus.

 ## Metrics Endpoint

 Philter publishes metrics at: